Manufg07/IBFT_Docker/README.md

 - [Docker and Docker-compose](https://docs.docker.com/compose/install/)

 ## 1: Configure and run a private IBFT (POA) Besu Network
-This exercise is designed to give you hands-on experience with setting up a permissioned blockchain network.
-By the end, you’ll understand the key steps involved in deploying a private network, establishing consensus rules, and connecting nodes securely and efficiently.
+This is designed to setting up a permissioned blockchain network.
+Key steps involved in deploying a private network, establishing consensus rules, and connecting nodes securely and efficiently.

-In this ,:
+In this :

 **Configure the Network Genesis File**: We’ll start by setting up a genesis file to define the network's parameters, such as chain ID and consensus algorithm, and establish the initial state of the blockchain.